Seth Rao

-Data Warehouse Architecture: Traditional vs. Cloud
+Data Warehouse Architecture: What Are the Types, Traditional vs. Cloud

 A data warehouse is a system that gathers data from various sources and makes it available to management and others to support and improve their decision-making.
 Data warehouses can employ either a traditional architecture or a cloud-based one.